Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Background

-The fact that religious movements discouraged the crimes promoted by armed groups appears to have been seen by these groups --- particularly the FARC --- as not only an obstacle to their insurgency, but as competition and, importantly, as a military target (see \citet[p.
-196]{Beltran2013} and \citet{SemanaMARCH202005}).
+Because religious movements discouraged the crimes promoted by armed groups, it appears these groups --- particularly the FARC --- viewed religious groups as not only an obstacle to their insurgency, but as competition and, importantly, as a military target (see \citealt[p.
+196]{Beltran2013} and \citealt{SemanaMARCH202005}).
 In this respect, \cite{Beltran2013} reports that insurgent groups usually saw the evangelical ministers newly established in a municipality as i) exploiters of the population, enriching themselves personally from members' contributions to the church; and ii) an obstacle to the work of insurgency, insofar as those ministers opposed socialism \citep[see][p.
 196]{Beltran2013}.
 The US Commission on International Religious Freedom (USCIRF) reports that the armed groups ``generally targeted religious leaders and practitioners for political or financial rather than religious reasons,'' and that ``nearly all killings of priests by terrorist groups could be attributed to leftist guerrillas, particularly the FARC" and that ``the FARC is responsible for 90 percent of the murders of Protestant religious leaders" \citep{USCIRF2005}.